JayKumarPal0108/task-2-Titanic-Prediction/readme.md

+Jay Kumar Pal
+Titanic Prediction of Survival based on Age

 1.The Titanic prediction problem involves predicting whether a passenger on the Titanic survived or not, given various features such as their age, gender, and class.
 This is a classic binary classification problem.

 2.To solve this problem, we can use various machine learning algorithms such as logistic regression, decision trees, random forests, and support vector machines.